 After the interview, Max and Jeremy prepped and roasted the small honey nut squash we picked out at the market—this week’s new-to-me food (every week I look for one).

 The squash tasted fabulous—caramelized with an intensified flavor, chewy on the outside and soft and creamy on the inside.
 I made more last night using a small butternut squash and MY DAUGHTER C ATE IT!
 She loathes squash.
-I should add this miracle to my list of testimonials.

 As a baby, my daughter MK turned orange from eating so many carotene-rich foods like squash, sweet potatoes and carrots.
 I love this dish so much, I think the same thing might happen to me.